-Jim Juliano specializes in general counsel services to small and closely held businesses as well as to public sector entities such as municipalities and school districts.
-His practice includes business transactions, civil litigation, buy/sell agreements and real estate, labor, employment and related matters.
+Jim Juliano specializes in providing general counsel services to small and closely held businesses as well as public sector entities such as municipalities and school districts.
+His practice includes business transactions, civil litigation, buy/sell agreements, and real estate, labor, and employment matters.

-Jim practices sports law and has spoken around the country on sports law issues.
+Jim also practices sports law and has spoken nationally on various sports law issues.

-Jim is a two-term member of Pepper Pike City Council and formerly the city law director in Cleveland Heights and other municipalities.
+He is a two-term member of the Pepper Pike City Council and has previously served as the city law director in Cleveland Heights and other municipalities.

 Representative experience